 Author, Alyssa Burley, Client Services Coordinator, Rancho Mesa Insurance Services, Inc.

-The Occupational Health and Safety Administration (OSHA) now require certain employers to electronically submit their completed 2016 Form 300A.
+The Occupational Health and Safety Administration (OSHA) now requires certain employers to electronically submit their completed Form 300A.
 OSHA has created a website that allows employers to manually complete the information or upload a formatted CSV (comma-separated values) file.
 Users of Rancho Mesa’s Risk Management Center have the ability to track incidents and generate the export file, making the electronic reporting process quick and simple.

 Prepare and Submit